pimalaya/himalaya/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -a, --account <STRING>    Name of the account to use -o, --output <STRING>     Format of the output to print [possible values: text, json]
+    -a, --account <STRING>     Selects a specific account -m, --mailbox <MAILBOX>    Selects a specific mailbox [default: INBOX] -o, --output <STRING>      Defines the output format [default: plain]  [possible values: plain, json]

 SUBCOMMANDS:
-    attachments    Downloads all attachments from an email forward        Forwards an email
+    attachments    Downloads all message attachments
+    copy           Copy a message to the targetted mailbox delete         Delete a message
+    flags          Handles flags
+    forward        Forwards a message
-    help           Prints this message or the help of the given subcommand(s) idle           Starts the idle mode
+    help           Prints this message or the help of the given subcommand(s) idle           Spawns a blocking idle daemon
+    list           Lists all messages
-    list           Lists emails sorted by arrival date mailboxes      Lists all available mailboxes
+    mailboxes      Lists all mailboxes
-    read           Reads text bodies of an email reply          Answers to an email
+    move           Move a message to the targetted mailbox read           Reads text bodies of a message reply          Answers to a message
-    save           Saves a raw message in the given mailbox search         Lists emails matching the given IMAP query send           Sends a raw message
+    save           Saves a raw message
+    search         Lists messages matching the given IMAP query send           Sends a raw message
     template       Generates a message template
-    write          Writes a new email
+    write          Writes a new message
 ```

 *See the [wiki section](https://github.com/soywod/himalaya/wiki/Usage) for more